First Mexican Republic: Bustamante administration

-Ex-president Guerrero remained at large but was captured and on February, 1831 was executed., causing an uproar amongst the opposition.
-The government was also accused of acting increasingly autocratically.
-The liberal opposition appealed to Santa Anna to pronounce against the government and he eventually began an uprising on January, 1832 which lasted until the end of the year and eventually proved to be successful.
-Gomez Pedraza was brought back to serve out the remaining three months of the term to which he had initially won against Guerrero in 1828.
-He was succeeded by Santa Anna with the liberal Valentín Gómez Farías as his vice president.
+However, instability would erupt when ex-president Guerrero was captured in January 1831 before being court martialed and executed the following month.
+Guerrero's execution caused an uproar amongst the opposition, and Bustamante's government was accused of acting increasingly autocratically.
+The Liberal Party opposition appealed to Santa Anna to pronounce against the government and he eventually began an uprising in January 1832 which lasted until the end of the year and eventually proved to be successful.
+Manuel Gomez Pedraza was brought back to serve out the remaining three months of the term which he had initially won against Guerrero in 1828.
+He was succeeded in the elections of 1833 by Santa Anna, then a liberal, with another liberal Valentín Gómez Farías as his vice president.

-Gómez Farías Administration
+Gómez Farías administration

-During this time, Santa Anna and Gómez Farías shared power by alternating offices with Santa Anna repeatedly retiring to his estate at Manga del Clavo while Gómez Farías took care of official matters.
+During this time, Santa Anna and Gómez Farías shared power by alternating offices with Santa Anna repeatedly retiring to his estate at Manga de Clavo while Gómez Farías took care of official matters.
 Gómez Farías attempted to reduce the size of the army and also to pass a radical program of anti-clerical measures.
 The government closed all church schools including the university at Mexico City.
 It annulled monastic oaths and claimed for itself the right to pick officials in the church.
 It also suppressed monasteries in the north of the country.
 Members of congress wished to prosecute former members of the Bustamante administration, but Gomez Farias sought to moderate these measures.
 In response to the uprisings that were flaring up around the nation, a Ley de Caso expelled from the country many conservatives, including ex-president Bustamante.
 Many generals associated with the previous administration were removed from office leading to further opposition.
 The government around this time also had to deal with an epidemic of cholera.

-The uprisings against the nation were mostly pacified, but the opposition continued to clamor for Gómez Farías's overthrew, fueled by the ongoing anti-clerical campaign.
-Opponents of Gómez Farías had long sought help from vice-president Santa Anna in overthrowing the government, and after initially ignoring them, even participating in campaigns against the rebels, he eventually acquiesced in April, 1834.
+The uprisings against the nation were mostly pacified, but the opposition continued to clamor for Gómez Farías's overthrow, fueled by the ongoing anti-clerical campaign.
+Opponents of Gómez Farías had long sought help from vice-president/president Santa Anna in overthrowing the government, and after initially ignoring them, even participating in campaigns against the rebels, he eventually acquiesced in April, 1834.
 He proclaimed the Plan of Cuernavaca, condemning Gómez Farías's reforms.
-The president was overthrown and prominent liberal and federalist thinkers José María Luis Mora and Lorenzo de Zavala were exiled from the nation.
-Gómez Farías's reforms would eventually be attempted again by the government in during the pivotal La Reforma period.
+Gómez Farías was overthrown and prominent liberal and federalist thinkers José María Luis Mora and Lorenzo de Zavala were exiled from the nation.
+Gómez Farías's reforms would eventually be attempted again by the government during the pivotal La Reforma period.